 Life Safety Education Program

-The County of Oswego E 9-1-1 Department's Life Safety Education Program resembles a LADDER extending to the citizens of our community by educating our customers about the E 9-1-1 system.
+The County of Oswego 9-1-1 Emergency Communications Department's Life Safety Education Program resembles a LADDER extending to the citizens of our community by educating our customers about the 9-1-1 calling system.
 Our goal is to collectively make Oswego County a safer place to live.

 Our LADDER is defined as:

-The E 9-1-1 Department Training Division has a public educator available to address community organizations and schools throughout Oswego County.
+The Emergency Communications Department's Training Division has a public educator available to address community organizations and schools throughout Oswego County.
 Our curriculum is age-appropriate, encompassing all ages from preschool through the senior citizen population.

 The Life Safety Education Program has a table top informational display, available for events such as health and career fairs.

-Other components of our program include tours of the emergency communications center, our web site and the E 9-1-1 Department's bi-monthly newsletter which is distributed to our 49+ user agencies.
+Other components of our program include tours of the emergency communications center, our web site and the Emergency Communication's Department's bi-monthly newsletter which is distributed to our 46+ user agencies.

 Since 1997, thousands of children and adults of all ages have learned